Dominic-Mayers/undo-manager-jit-tail/README.md

 # undo-manager-jit-tail

-A history manager that groups minor changes into a single checkpoint just in time, avoiding checkpoint spam while preserving undoability.
+A history manager that groups minor changes into a single checkpoint just in time, avoiding the creation of too many checkpoints.

 ---